alukach/ZipStream/README.md

 The filestore backend is responsible for returning files in a [Readable stream](https://nodejs.org/api/stream.html#stream_readable_streams) format.

 To add support for a new filestore backend, a file should be placed in the `backends/fs` directory and offer a single function: `getStream`.
-This functino should take in a `base` and `path` argument and return a readable stream.
+This functino should take in a `src` argument and return a readable stream.

 #### Currently supported filestore backends: